metehandoenmez/catfacts/README.md

 # catfacts
 Cat Facts
-A simple front-end project using basic HTML, CSS and JS.
+A simple front-end project using basic HTML, CSS and JS. https://catfact.ninja/ API and Axios plugin is used.
-To check the live version out, visit: https://metehandoenmez.github.io/catfacts/
+To check the live version out, pleasae visit: https://metehandoenmez.github.io/catfacts/